DID YOU KNOW that in North America, 24% of all weddings take place at destination? and the numbers are climbing.

 The biggest trends for 2018 are stunning, but feature the same cinched waists, lace fabric, and dramatic skirts we’ve been seeing on runways and wedding aisles for decades.
 While wanting a traditional style is quite understandable (after all, these trends have persisted because they look good) to truly stand out in your wedding photos, it seems shopping outside the bridal section can be a good idea, too.If you're in the market for an alternative outfit to wear to your wedding, look for some inspiration that breaks a lot of the unspoken rules about wedding dresses.

 It's rare to see a two-piece number that isn't a suit walk down the aisle — but clearly, it can work.
 A fuzzy sweater and dramatic skirt can make a serious bridal statement, especially for a winter wedding, without even treading too far from a traditional silhouette.
-Bonus points: Pair the ensemble with shoes in a bold color like blue.
+Bonus points: Pair the ensemble with shoes in a bold color like royal blue.

 While getting married is a great excuse to drop more on an outfit than you usually would, spending thousands of dollars isn’t the only way to get a look you love.
-Retailers like have their own collections of trendy-yet-affordable bridal outfits — and, to be honest, you can snag a white dress from any of your favorite stores and call it a day.
+Retailers like have their own collections of trendy-yet-affordable bridal outfits — to be honest, you can snag a white dress from any of your favorite stores & call it a day.

 The strapless silhouette so often associated with wedding dresses is becoming less prevalent, with designers creating off-the-shoulder looks instead.
 To amp up the trend one step further, look for gowns that feel less delicate than the traditional style.